 Our business is subject to U.S. federal, state and local laws and regulations.
-These laws and regulations pertain to matters including but not limited to, the collection and use of biometric or health information, data privacy and information protection, labor and employment, intellectual property, consumer contracting and others, and are often complex and subject to varying interpretations.
+These laws and regulations pertain to matters including but not limited to, the collection and use of personal information, biometric and health information, data privacy, cybersecurity and information protection, labor and employment, intellectual property, consumer deception and unfair practices, artificial intelligence, recurring subscription payments, commercial contracting and others, and are often complex, novel and subject to varying interpretations.
 As a result, their application in practice may change or develop over time through judicial decisions or as new guidance or interpretations are provided by regulatory and governing bodies, such as federal, state and local administrative agencies.
-For example, California has passed a comprehensive data privacy law, the California Consumer Privacy Act of 2018 ("CCPA"), and other states including Virginia and Colorado have also passed similar laws.
-Additionally, the California Privacy Rights Act ("CPRA") took effect on January 1, 2023.
-CPRA imposes additional data protection obligations on covered businesses, including additional consumer rights procedures and obligations, limitations on data uses and new audit requirements.
-Further, there are several legislative proposals in the United States, at both the federal and state level, that could impose new privacy and security obligations.
-Certain states have laws that specifically regulate the collection and use of biometric information, such as Illinois's Biometric Information Privacy Act ("BIPA"), and numerous states and municipalities are considering similar legislation.
-See "Risk Factors-Risks Related to Regulation and Litigation-Any actual or perceived failure to comply with applicable laws relating to privacy and data protection may result in significant liability, negative publicity and erosion of trust, and increased regulation could materially adversely affect our business, results of operations and financial condition" and "- The laws and regulations that we are subject to or may become subject to are constantly evolving."
+For example, California passed a comprehensive data privacy law, the California Consumer Privacy Act ("CCPA"), which went into effect in January 2020 and was amended by the California Privacy Rights Act ("CPRA") which took effect on January 1, 2023.
+Numerous states have passed laws that impose similar requirements on businesses that provide services to their residents, including Virginia, Colorado, Texas and Oregon, and many other states are actively developing legislation in this area.
+State privacy laws impose a number of data protection obligations on covered businesses, including transparency and consent requirements, consumer rights procedures and obligations, limitations on data uses and new audit requirements, as well as enhanced requirements and restrictions on the use of sensitive personal information such as biometric data.
+Certain states have laws that specifically regulate the collection and use of biometric information, such as Illinois's Biometric Information Privacy Act ("BIPA") and Texas's Capture or Use of Biometric Information Act ("CUBI"), and numerous states and municipalities are considering similar legislation.
+In addition, the Health Insurance Portability and Accountability Act of 1996, as amended by the Health Information Technology for Economic and Clinical Health Act ("HITECH"), and their respective implementing regulations (collectively, "HIPAA") impose specific requirements relating to the privacy, security and transmission of sensitive patient health information.
+Among other things, HITECH makes HIPAA's security standards directly applicable to "business associates."
+See "Risk Factors-Risks Related to Regulation and Litigation-Any actual or perceived failure to comply with applicable laws relating to privacy, biometrics, artificial intelligence, health information and data protection may result in significant liability, negative publicity and erosion of trust and commercial opportunities, and increased regulation could materially adversely affect our business, results of operations and financial condition" and "-The laws and regulations that we are subject to or may become subject to are constantly evolving."